partrickJhonson/beef/Interface.md

 [[Images/interface-login.png|align=center]]

-By default, login and passwords are beef/beef.
+Please enter the user and password that you configured in the config.yaml file in the previous step (configuration).

 ## Home Page

-The home page look like this :
+The home page will look like this :

 [[Images/interface-home.png|align=center]]

-So first, you will see that there is few actions possible as you do not have any browser hooked.
-So you need to hook a browser, for example by using one of the demo page ( url should be [http://localhost:3000/demos/basic.html](http://localhost:3000/demos/basic.html) and [http://localhost:3000/demos/butcher/index.html](http://localhost:3000/demos/butcher/index.html) )
+Starting out, you will see that there are no browsers hooked and very few options available to you so the first step is to hook a browser, for example by using one of the demo page as described in the "Getting Started" tab.

 ## Hooked browsers